 Timescales

 2.1.
 Except where there is good reason for shortening the timescales, 8 weeks will normally be allowed for responding to the first correspondence on a new subject.
 Thereafter, 4 weeks will be allowed for responding to further correspondence on the same subject.
-The Chairman may extend the times allowed for complex issues at his discretion.
+The Chair may extend the times allowed for complex issues at his discretion.
 The Secretary will ensure that the response date (if any) is clearly shown on all correspondence.

 Meetings